susanbethdavis/GlucoGuide/README.md

 2. Ambulatory Glucose Profile (AGP) Chart: Display glucose percentiles (median, 25%, 75%, 50%, 95%) collapsed into a 24-hour day view.

 3. LLM-Powered Chatbot: Analyze AGP and surface trends (e.g., morning lows) with suggestions (e.g., adjust background insulin).
+The LLM chatbot automatically refreshes its analysis using only the data from the timeframe selscted.

 4. Personalized Insights: Use structured rules and LLM reasoning to interpret patterns and explain them in accessible language.
+Allow users to ask questions regarding the selected time frame.

 ## Tech Stack (Tentative)

-Frontend: Streamlit or Dash for dashboard development
+Front end: Potentially streamlit dashboard development

 Backend/Modeling: Python, Pandas, NumPy, PyTorch or TensorFlow